HTLC

 Materials & Tools

-Walter Kitundu introduces the physical gears to elementary age youth by talking through the process of learning to use the gears.
-He chose to start with a demonstration because he had seen that young children are sometimes overwhelmed by the frustration of learning the dexterity of keeping the gears from slipping: “The internal gears are small and they all have little teeth on the outside and those teeth will lock into the teeth on the outside gear.
+Walter demonstrated how to use gears while saying, “The internal gears are small and they all have little teeth on the outside and those teeth will lock into the teeth on the outside gear.
 Now I’ll try to get this to run along the edge so the teeth all stay together.
 But I’m gonna try and do that with my pen.
 I’m not trying to draw a shape, I’m just trying to keep the gears rolling smoothly together.
 And because of the way the gears are, it ends up being a really nice image.”

 Fan Kong facilitates lifelong learning programs in Chinatown, NYC for youth and senior citizens.
-She likes to begin by reminding students to slow down and to let the pen follow the movement of the gear, as if we are “listening to the objects speak.”
-When we let the objects themselves do the work, their regular pattern and rhythm feels like a form of meditation.
-This is especially helpful for young children and elders alike, who are learning (or re-learning, like with elders with arthritis) the dexterity of their hands, while coordinating their hands and eyes.
-When they find their rhythm with this process, they will see the designs emerge, revealing themselves as they move their hands with the gears.
+She likes to begin by reminding students to slow down and to let the pen follow the movement of the gear, as if we are “listening to the objects speak,” she says.
+“When we let the objects themselves do the work, their regular pattern and rhythm feels like a form of meditation.”
+This is especially helpful for young children and elders, who are learning (or re-learning, like with elders with arthritis) the dexterity of their hands, while coordinating their hands and eyes.
+When learners find their rhythm with this process, they see the designs emerge, revealing themselves as participants move their hands with the gears.

 PROJECT PROCESS

-Working with physical spiro gears involves an engagement with dexterity and coordination with our hands, the table, and different moving parts.
-It is important first to find a way to fix the outer gear on the paper so that only the inner gear moves freely.
+Set Up: First, find a way to fix the outer gear on the paper so that only the inner gear moves freely.
 Clipboards are the easiest solution we’ve tried but limits where the gear can be placed on the paper.
 You can also use a small amount of mounting putty so that the gear can be placed anywhere on the paper.

 • What if your friend wanted to make a design like yours?
 What would you tell them so they know how to do it?

-After generating questions, ask students to write their favorite question on a sentence strip or piece of paper and put them up on the walls.
-Invite students to choose a question that is not their own and investigate that question with a second round of Spiro exploration.
-This is an approach that works well in more structured settings like classrooms.
+After students have some time to play with the gears or the app, ask them to voice or write their questions about what they are noticing.
+After generating questions, ask students to write their favorite question on a sentence strip or piece of paper and put it up on the wall.
+Invite students to choose a question that is not their own and investigate that question during a second round of exploration.
+This approach works well in more structured settings like classrooms.

 GOOD PROBLEMS